Services & Specialties

 Our team of renowned doctors, specialists and nurses can explain your choices for care and will stay with you throughout your pregnancy, the birth of your child and afterward into recovery.

 We help you get the answers you need.
 Through personalized care plans, our dedicated team supports your decisions medically and emotionally.
 Our staff coordinates your care with experts in maternal, fetal and pediatric medicine at our advanced facilities, so you can focus on healing and moving forward.

 At the Fetal Care Center, our goal is to provide the best possible care for mother and child, and that may mean surgery before your baby is born.
 Our experienced surgeons perform innovative procedures that include repairing the most severe form of spina bifida.
 Only a few hospitals in the United States can perform this type of open fetal surgery.
-Orlando Health Winnie Palmer was the first in the state of Florida to offer this option and is the only facility in the Southeast for this treatment.
+Orlando Health Winnie Palmer is the first in the state of Florida to offer this option and is the only facility in the Southeast for this treatment.